Are you looking to migrate from Shopify to WooCommerce?

 How do I migrate from Shopify to WooCommerce?

 You can migrate from Shopify to WooCommerce manually, or you can use the Cart2cart extension.
 Also, you can hire WordPress experts and outsource the project.

 Which is better: Shopify or WooCommerce?

-On the other hand, Shopify is a software that makes starting the online store super easy.
+On the other hand, Shopify is a software that makes starting an online store super easy.
 But it is restrictive, and added features require paid apps.